 The wheelie control settings were also tweaked to provide smoother and more precise response when power wheelies are detected.
 The electronics now incorporate launch control and come standard with Gear Shift Assist (aka electronic quickshifter).
 Lastly, the Race ABS system has been re-coded with settings learned from the Bavarian marque’s participation in its national IDM Superbike racing series.
 The instrument display gets a new font inside the analog style tachometer as well as added functionality for the new launch control, DDC and DTC adjustments in Slick mode.
 The new menu options are intuitive and easy to access.

 Just like the ’12 machine, BMW has managed to further refine the actuation of the DTC on the HP4.
 It was more precise when excessive wheel spin was detected and modulated engine torque with added discretion.
-The ability to fine tune DTC in Slick mode is also enormous benefit allowing the rider to compensate for tire wear, track temperature and fatigue.
+The ability to fine tune DTC in Slick mode is also enormous benefit allowing the rider to compensate for tire wear, track temperature and rider fatigue.

 Perhaps the biggest improvement is the actuation of the wheelie control.
-Like before the BMW does a great job of sensing front wheel lift but where the old system cut power so abruptly it made the front wheel slam to the ground the new electronics put the front wheel back to the ground smoothly.
+Like before the BMW does a great job of sensing front wheel lift but where the old system cut power so abruptly it made the front wheel slam to the ground the new electronics put the wheel back to the tarmac smoothly.
 This allows the rider to bury the throttle full pinned on corner exit without having to worry about the motorcycle looping out during power wheelies.

-For use during road race or drag race starts the HP4 now features launch control.
+For use during road or drag race starts the HP4 now features launch control.
 The system modulates engine torque in first gear to optimize acceleration from a dead stop.
 Compared to other systems, the HP4’s is simple to use

 BMW S1000RR Suspension Settings: